 Maintaining your vehicle is an important priority if you want it to last as long as possible.
-Most people understand how critical the regular oil change is, but what about the transmission fluid change?
-How often should this service be done and how much does an automatic transmission fluid change cost?
+Most people understand how critical regular oil changes are, but what about changing the transmission fluid?
+How often should this service be done, and how much does an automatic transmission fluid change cost?

 These are things you need to know if you want to budget for upcoming car maintenance.
-In this guide, we evaluate the average cost of the transmission fluid change and discuss what alters the price.
-We also show you how often to have it done and explain the differences between the transmission change vs. flush.
+In this guide, I evaluate the average transmission fluid change cost and discuss what affects the price.
+I also show you how often to have it done and explain the differences between a transmission change vs. flush.

 How Much Does a Transmission Fluid Change Cost?

-You might spend between $95 and $300 for a transmission fluid change if you have it changed at a local dealer or mechanic,.
+The transmission fluid change cost is between $95 and $400 on average if you have it changed at a local dealer or mechanic.
 However, you can do it yourself for a fraction of the cost – normally for well under $100, as long as you have the right tools and mechanical knowledge.

 When the automatic transmission fluid is changed, it’s important to change the filter and clean the pan, depending on the car model.
 Contaminants build up in both of these parts, leading to a reduction in the effectiveness of the new fluid.
 Not all shops offer these services with the change, so you will need to be specific.
 Additionally, these services might cost more, but are worth the investment.

 Factors Affecting Transmission Fluid Change Cost